Mexican War of Independence: The Hidalgo revolt, 1810–1811

 Hidalgo was friends with Ignacio Allende, a captain in the regiment of Dragoons in New Spain, who was also among the conspirators.
 The "Conspiracy of Querétaro" began forming cells in other Spanish cities in the north, including Celaya, Guanajuato, San Miguel el Grande, now named after Allende.
 Allende had served in a royal regiment during the rule of José de Iturrigaray, who was overthrown in 1808 by peninsular Spaniards who considered him too sympathetic to the grievances of American-born Spaniards.
 With the ouster of the viceroy, Allende turned against the new regime and was open to the conspiracy for independence.
 Hidalgo joined the conspiracy, and with Allende vouching for him rose to being one of its leaders.
 Word of the conspiracy got to crown officials, and the corregidor Domínguez cracked down, but his wife Josefa was able to warn Allende who then alerted Hidalgo.
 At this point there was no firm ideology or action plan, but the tip-off galvanized Hidalgo to action.
 On Sunday, 16 September 1810 with his parishioners gathered for mass, Hidalgo issued his call to arms, the Grito de Dolores.
 It is unclear what Hidalgo actually said, since there are different accounts.
 The one which became part of the official record of accusation against Hidalgo was "Long live religion!
 Long live Our Most Holy Mother of Guadalupe!
 Long live Fernando VII!
 Long live America and down with bad government!"

-From a small gathering at the Dolores church, other joined the rising including workers on local landed estates, prisoners liberated from jail, and a few members of a royal army regiment.
+From a small gathering at the Dolores church, others joined the uprising including workers on local landed estates, prisoners liberated from jail, and a few members of a royal army regiment.
 Many estate workers' weapons were agricultural tools now to be used against the regime.
 Some were mounted and acted as a cavalry under the direction of their estate foremen.
 Others were poorly armed Indians with bows and arrows.
 The numbers joining the revolt rapidly swelled under Hidalgo's leadership, they began moving beyond the village of Dolores.
 Despite rising tensions following the events of 1808, the royal regime was largely unprepared for the suddenness, size, and violence of the movement.

 The religious character of the movement was present from the beginning, embodied in leadership of the priest, Hidalgo.
 The movement's banner with image of the Virgin of Guadalupe, seized by Hidalgo from the church at Atotonilco, was symbolically important.
 The "dark virgin" was seen as a protector of dark-skinned Mexicans, and now seen as well as a liberator.
 Many men in Hidalgo's forces put the image of Guadalupe on their hats.
 Supporters of the imperial regime took as their patron the Virgin of Remedios, so that religious symbolism was used by both insurgents and royalists.
 There were a number of parish priests and other lower clergy in the insurgency, most prominently Hidalgo and José María Morelos, but the Church hierarchy was flatly opposed.
 Insurgents were excommunicated by the clergy and clerics preached sermons against the insurgency.